 Treatment of depression

 Clinical depression is treatable.
-Though, according to the WHO, less than of those worldwide with depression receive treatment.
+Though, according to the WHO, less than

 The most common treatment methods are antidepressant medications and psychological counseling.
-In adults with moderate to severe depression, who took antidepressants noticed improved symptoms after six to eight weeks.
-This was compared with 20 to 40 people out of 100 who noticed improvement with just a placebo.
+In adults with moderate to severe depression,

 The American Psychiatric Association suggests that a combination of both antidepressants and psychological counseling is, on average, more effective.
 But, each treatment on their own have roughly the same effectiveness.
 Accessing these two treatments, however, isn’t always possible for individuals due to a number of factors such as cost and time.